CDNS vs IBM: Which is Better to Buy in 2026?

 Should I invest in CDNS or IBM for long term?

-For long-term investing, consider that CDNS has BUY rating with 82% confidence, while IBM has BUY rating with 75% confidence.
+For long-term investing, consider that CDNS has a A grade with 80% confidence, while IBM has a A grade with 76% confidence.
 Higher confidence indicates more consistent fundamentals from SEC filings.
 This is not investment advice - always do your own research.

 What do the AI models say about CDNS vs IBM?